lorenazs/ModelPredictivo-AsistenciaPacientes/README.md

 # This is the final project of the Data Mining Expert Certificate

 It is the implementation of a predictive model for patient attendance at medical appointments.edical appointments.
+The project was developed with the R programming language.

 The original data was published on kaggle.com